 Does traveling help with autism?

 Traveling with autism can have unique stressors and disturbances to routine, but it also has benefits.
-Traveling brings joy to all members of the family.
+Traveling brings joy to all family members.
 Families may travel for therapy, see a developmental specialist, visit family, or enjoy themselves.

 How do you travel with a child with autism?